scotstan/bonsai-simulink/samples/moab/README.md

 #### Test your Model

 Before you upload your model using the Bonsai platform it is recommended to test it first to confirm functionality.
-In the Bonsai dashboard click the **+ Create Brain** button.
+In the Bonsai UI click the **+ Create Brain** button.
 Select **Moab demo** and enter a name.
 In this example, the brain is called **demo-moab**.

 Find the following section of the inkling code on the Teach tab: